LYE-Software/Lang/README.md

 Currently only French is supported with preloaded verbs, as that is the language i am taking right now.
 Past tense, present tense, and future tense all work for French.

+Lang may not work on some wifi systems right now as the domain is newly registered and some security settings require domains to be at least 32 days old.